Welcome to Fourth Grade

 The Ashlawn Fourth Grade team would like to welcome you to Ashlawn Elementary School.

 Hi!
-My name is Brooke Gianni and this will be my second year teaching 4th grade at Ashlawn.
+My name is Brooke Gianni and this will be my third year teaching 4th grade at Ashlawn.
 I grew up in Northern Virginia and received my B.S. and Master’s degree in Elementary Education from James Madison University.
-Outside of teaching, I enjoy spending time outside, visiting the beach, traveling with friends, trying new restaurants, and reading.
-A few of my favorite books are Walk Two Moons, Our Class is a Family, and Out of My Mind.
+Outside of teaching, I enjoy spending time outside, visiting the beach, traveling with friends, trying new restaurants, and reading novels.
+A couple of my favorite books are Walk Two Moons and Out of My Mind.
 I am so incredibly excited for this upcoming school year and to continue my journey with the Ashlawn team and community!

 Ms. Amy Slavin

 Hello, Eagles!
-I grew up pretty far away from where we all live now — all the way on the other side of the country.
-I am from northern California, so if you find San Francisco on a map, you’ll be pretty close to where I used to live.
-I went to the University of California at Davis, which had a really special program.
-You could sign up to live in Washington, DC for a semester with an internship (which is like a part-time job for college students) in our nation’s capital.
-I did that and I loved it!
-So after I finished college in California, I moved back to Washington and went to work on Capitol Hill, where Congress meets.
-I worked for two representatives from my home state.
-I love talking about how our government works and can tell you all about it!
-But eventually I decided to be a teacher… just like my mom and my grandma!
-I moved to New York City for a special teaching program.
-We were called the NYC Teaching Fellows, and we got to learn how to be teachers while living in Brooklyn for two years.
-Then I moved back to Virginia, and I’m so happy that I get to be a teacher here.
-Now I live in Alexandria (right next door to Arlington) with my husband, our two daughters, a big shaggy dog, and a cat who climbs on everything.
-We really like checking out all the special places and things to do around our area, especially the ones that are special in Virginia history.
-I enjoy going to the Bay Area to visit my family when I can. gardening, reading… and I love teaching and learning as part of the Ashlawn community!
+I’m from Northern California, on the other side of our country.
+If you find San Francisco on a map, you’ll be pretty close to where I lived when I was your age.
+I went to college at the University of California at Davis, and I had an opportunity to live in Washington, DC for a semester.
+I had an internship (a part-time job for college students) in our nation’s capital.
+I loved it so much that I moved to DC after graduation and went to work on Capitol Hill, where Congress meets.
+But eventually I decided to be a teacher… just like my mom and my grandmother.
+My first job in a school was as a New York City Teaching Fellow.
+After two years in Brooklyn, I moved back to Virginia, and I’m so happy that I get to be a teacher here.
+Now I live in Alexandria (right next door to Arlington) with my husband, our two daughters, and a cat who climbs on everything.
+We really like checking out places and things to do around our area, particularly the ones that are special in Virginia history.
+I enjoy gardening and reading… and I love teaching and learning as part of the Ashlawn community!

 Ms. Maria White